How to Submit a Sample

 Testing on Peripheral Blood and Bone Marrow

 Peripheral blood and bone marrow aspirate samples collected in purple-topped tubes (sodium EDTA anticoagulant) should be shipped to the laboratory promptly on wet ice by overnight courier.
 In general, 10-30 ml of peripheral blood is needed and 2-5 ml of marrow aspirate.
 However, please see the summary of individual tests for specific details on material required.
 For certain tests, it is also possible to submit cDNA, genomic DNA and/or RNA directly for testing.
 These should be shipped on dry ice for optimal preservation.
 Delayed shipment of the specimen may compromise the quality of the RNA required for testing.
+All Peripheral Blood specimens must be accompanied with a CBC.
+All Bone Marrow Specimens must be accompanied with a BM Differential or pathology report.

 Do not freeze whole blood or bone marrow before sending.